 Pampered pooches are a common sight at many restaurants and cafes across the Hunter Valley, though it’s a good idea to book ahead so you can guarantee a spot in the outside area.
 You won’t even need to forgo fine dining with a dog in tow.
 Hatted restaurants Margan, Muse Kitchen and Bistro Molines all have outdoor terraces where pets are welcome, as do Yellow Billy, Restaurant Kawul and éRemo.
 Lillino’s is a traditional Italian trattoria with a large grassy area and a resident pooch to greet you.

-For something more casual, The Deck Cafe has lovely seating over the water, Brokenback Bar serves pizzas and snacks all day, and there are always dogs in the sprawling courtyard of Cafe Enzo.
-Expect your pooch to be seriously spoilt at Lovedale Smokehouse Cafe and Deli, from the dedicated doggy menu featuring donuts, biscuits and cupcakes to the friendly staff who are always keen for a cuddle.
+For something more casual, Fawk Foods is great for coffee and bakery goodies, The Deck Cafe has lovely seating over the water, Brokenback Bar serves pizzas and snacks all day, and there are always dogs in the sprawling courtyard of Cafe Enzo.
+Expect your pooch to be seriously spoilt at Lovedale Smokehouse Cafe and Deli, from the dedicated doggy menu featuring doughnuts, biscuits and cupcakes to the friendly staff who are always keen for a cuddle.
 Dine at the outdoor tables or picnic area.

 Where to play